aws-samples/drug-discovery-workflows/README.md

 ## Deployment

-For individual deployments, you also can navigate to the README in `workflows/<workflow-name>`.
+For individual deployments, you also can navigate to the README in `assets/workflows/<workflow-name>`.
+The following is currently a WIP, but will be the recommended way shortly!

 ### Quick Start